scds/text-analysis-2/key.md

 ![Screenshot of console showing entities with "PERSONS" entity type, e.g. (('Mary Wollstonecraft', 'PERSON'), 18)](assets/img/persons-results.png)

-Using the entity types from "[Interpreting the results](https://scds.github.io/text-analysis-2/visualize.html#interpreting-the-results)" on the previous page, you can change the sought value of `ent.label_` to return a list of events or places, alternatively.
+Using the entity types from "[Interpreting the results](https://scds.github.io/text-analysis-2/visualize.html#interpreting-the-results)" on the previous page, you can change the value of `ent.label_` to return a list of events or places, alternatively.

 > ***Caveat: on the limits of counting in computational text analysis***
 >